-Even though there may have been some things that concerned or disheartened you (as I can assure they did for me), it’s important to remember that this tribe has existed for many, many centuries.
+Even though there may have been some things that are vastly different from what you’re used to, it’s important to remember that this tribe has existed for many, many centuries.
 They’re making do with what they have, in the hard conditions they often live in.

 When I left this village, you could say that my eyes were a little more open; the cultural differences between the Maasai and myself were so distant that it was almost hard to find any similarities.
 But one thing is for sure, I felt so lucky to have met such kind, welcoming and heart-warming people in such a beautiful, fascinating place.